K2Joom/docs-matukio/ccomment.md

 # Use CComment in Matukio Events

-[CComment](https://compojoom.com/joomla-extensions/ccomment) offers an integration Matukio Events, enabling your users to post comments to events.
+[CComment](https://compojoom.com/joomla-extensions/ccomment) offers an integration for Matukio Events, enabling your users to post comments to events.